 - Always manage your glucose level slightly higher before going bed.

-Liver dump can also happens if you take insulin (or other insulin stimulating medications) without adequate amount of carb may end up with low blood sugar level.
-To stop hypoglycemia, liver dump stored glucose into the blood stream, thus blood glucose level rises.
-So it is important for you to balance medication with proper quantity of carbs, this usually requires testing to arrive right quantity for you.
+Liver dump can happen if you take insulin (or other insulin stimulating medications) without an adequate amount of carb may end up with low blood sugar level.
+So it is important for you to balance medication with the proper quantity of carbs, this usually requires testing to arrive right quantity for you.

-Similar to medication, excess amount of exercise not balanced with adequate quantity of carb too end up with liver dumps.
-Carbohydrates are not enemies for diabetics, instead you should learn when and how to take them for beneficial results.
+Similar to medication, excess amount of exercise not balanced with an adequate quantity of carb end up with liver dumps.
+Carbohydrates are not enemies for people with diabetes.
+Instead, you should learn when and how to take them for beneficial results.

-For many diabetic’s insulin is not working to their optimal level; it is because if you are injecting insulin in the skin area affected by lipohypertrophy.
-It is a fat build-up develops mostly in the insulin injecting area, which is often used.
+For many diabetic’s insulins is not working to their optimal level; it is because of injecting insulin in the skin area affected by lipo hypertrophy.
+The most used insulin injecting area may develop fat build-up.
 Therefore, you must rotate your insulin-injecting site often.